2023 BOARD OF DIRECTORS

 Olga Patterson has been a paralegal since 1989 and earned her ACP in Discovery, Estate Planning and Trial Practice as well as the FCP and FRP designations.
 She is a NALA Advanced Certified Paralegal with more than 30 years of legal experience in the fields of Mass Torts, Medical Malpractice and Personal Injury Litigation.
 For almost 17 years, she has been a member of the Mass Torts Department at Searcy Denney Scarola Barnhart & Shipley in West Palm Beach.
 She is active on several committees for the PBC Chapter of the Paralegal Association of Florida and is a past president.
 She currently serves on the board of the FL Bar Registered Paralegal Committee, Certifying Chair of the FCP Examining for the Paralegal Association of Florida, Chair of the Paralegal Committee of the Palm Beach County Bar Association and Past Chair of the FJA Paralegal/Legal Assistance Section.
 Olga is also a member of the paralegal section of the American Bar Association.
 She devotes her free time in helping fellow paralegals grow and become part of the legal community.
 She is a frequent speaker at the paralegal sections of local colleges.

-Marisel E. Cruz, Member-at-Large
+Marisel E. Cruz, Recording Secretary

-Marisel is a Senior Staff Attorney with the Fourth District Court of Appeal.
+Marisel is a Career Attorney with the Fourth District Court of Appeal.
 Prior to joining the court, Marisel acquired experience in the public and private sectors.
 Marisel served as a Central Staff Attorney at the Florida Supreme Court.
 After serving the Court, Marisel was an associate at a large defense firm where she handled malpractice and general liability cases.

 Angela Pagán, Member-at-Large

 Angela Pagán, Esq. is a criminal defense attorney in Palm Beach County.
 She graduated from the University of Florida with Honors and obtained two degrees, a Bachelor of Science in Psychology and a Bachelor of Arts in Criminology.
 As an undergraduate student, Ms. Pagán became a Founding Sister of the Chi Chapter of Lambda Theta Alpha Latin Sorority, Inc., the first Latina/Hispanic sorority in the country, in Florida and at UF.
 Ms. Pagán started her legal career at the Office of the Public Defender in Palm Beach County, where she worked as an Investigator and Assistant Public Defender for over nine years.
 She left that office in 2012 to go into private practice and in 2014 she founded her firm, the Angie Pagán Law, PLLC, located in downtown West Palm Beach.
-Ms. Pagán is a Past President of the President of the Palm Beach County Association of Criminal Defense Lawyers.
-Ms. Pagan sits as Co-Chair of the MacArthur’s Foundation Palm Beach County Racial and Ethnic Disparity Team and is a past member of the 15th Judicial Circuit’s Pro Bono Committee.
+Ms. Pagán is a Past President of the Palm Beach County Association of Criminal Defense Lawyers.
+She sits as Co-Chair of the MacArthur’s Foundation Palm Beach County Racial and Ethnic Disparity Team and is a past member of the 15th Judicial Circuit’s Pro Bono Committee.
 Additionally, Ms. Pagan has also served as a volunteer Guardian Advocate for Baker Act cases in the 15th Judicial Circuit since 2012.

 Karen Velez, Member-at-Large